jina-ai/jina/docs/fundamentals/executor/hub/hub-portal.md

 ## Catalog page

 The main page contains a list of all Executors created by Jina developers all over the world.
-By default, you will see the Editors Pick first at the top of the list.
-Those are the Executors that were Highlighted by the Jina team.
+You will see the Editor's Pick at the top of the list.
+Those are the Executors highlighted by the Jina team.

 ```{figure} ../../../../.github/hub-website-list.png
 :align: center
 ```

-You can sort the list of displayed Executors by *Trending* and *Recent* using the drop-down menu on top.
-Otherwise, if you want to search for a specific Executor, you can use the search box on the top or use the tags for specific keywords such as Image, Video, TensorFlow, and so on:
+You can sort the list of Executors by *Trending* and *Recent* using the drop-down menu on top.
+Otherwise, if you want to search for a specific Executor, you can use the search box at the top or use tags for specific keywords like Image, Video, TensorFlow, and so on:

 ```{figure} ../../../../.github/hub-website-search-2.png
 :align: center